cbamedjonekou/cbamedjonekou.github.io/_posts/2019-09-22-Web-Scraping-Series-Web-Scraping-with-BeautifulSoup.md

 <script src="https://gist.github.com/cbamedjonekou/49ee4e32bc68f1ece5165fb257c7e630.js"></script>

-The result will look a lot like the list of links (but with more links) pictured <a href="above">above</a>.
+The result will look a lot like the list of links (but with more links) pictured <a href="#above">above</a>.

-We've reached the
+We've reached the **final task** which is the scrape the second layer of links to obtain our tables.
+We will employ code similar to the one we use to scrape the site for the first and second layer of links, scraping each link in the list via a loop.
+After, we will convert each HTML table into a pandas dataframe and write them to a file of the `.csv` (comma seperated value) type.